OfficeDev/office-js-docs-pr/docs/publish/deploy-office-add-in-sso-to-azure.md

 # Deploy an Office Add-in that uses single sign-on (SSO) to Microsoft Azure App Service

 Office Add-ins that use SSO require a web service that supports running the REST APIs and server-side code in the project.
-You can't deploy to a static web site.
+You can't deploy to a static website.
 Follow the steps in this article to deploy your Office Add-in to Azure App Service for staging or deployment.

 ## Requirements